 The islands typically tend to be the star of the show when visiting the ancient country of Greece.
-This comes with good reason, as the Greek islands are truly stunning locations for any kind of traveler or itinerary.
+This comes with good reason, as the Greek islands are truly stunning locations for any kind of traveler.
 Albeit, the mainland of Greece is a knockout destination that’s typically off the beaten path for any mainstream traveler.
-In this 7 to 10 day Greece mainland itinerary, expect waterfalls, mighty mountain ranges, medieval towns, bustling and exciting cities, and the mystical home of the Greek Gods.
+In this 7 to 10-day Greece mainland itinerary, expect waterfalls, mighty mountain ranges, medieval towns, bustling and exciting cities, and the mystical home of the Greek Gods.

 Getting To & Around Mainland Greece

-When planning a mainland Greece itinerary, you’ll first want to decide how you’re going to get around on your trip and the mode(s) of transportation that works best for you.
-This itinerary spans the majority of the mainland, from the southern Peloponnese to the northern city of Thessaloniki, so various modes of transport are possible as well as ideal.
+This route spans the majority of the mainland, from the southern Peloponnese to the northern city of Thessaloniki, so various modes of transport are possible as well as ideal.

-My recommendation is to hire a car and drive throughout the itinerary.
-The longest stretch of the itinerary is around 4 ½ hours making driving the easiest, most convenient, and most cost-efficient way to travel around mainland Greece.
+My recommendation is to hire a car and drive throughout your trip.
+The longest journey time is around 4 ½ hours making driving the easiest, most convenient, and most cost-efficient way to travel around the Greek mainland.
 You can browse Rentalcars.com to compare options for hiring a car.

 A mainland Greece road trip is one of the best ways to experience this relatively undiscovered part of the country by tourists.

-If you’re planning on flying into Greece for this itinerary, I recommend flying into the Athens International Airport.
-The itinerary begins in Athens and it’s the main airport of mainland Greece, making flights the most frequent and affordable in comparison to other airports in Greece.
+If you’re planning on flying into Greece, I recommend flying into the Athens International Airport.
+The itinerary begins in the capital and it’s the main airport, making flights the most frequent and affordable in comparison to other airports in Greece.

 Another option for getting around on this mainland Greece itinerary is by bus.
 The KTEL bus system is essentially the national bus transport, connecting cities and towns throughout the country.